blanquer/im-mono-submodules/readme.md

 2. use existing git tools and such, not use custom helper script
 3. maintain as much of the 'monorepo' illusion as posisble

+post-pull:
+  update submodules....

-post-checkout: magic hook so `git pull` works as expected
+post-checkout: magic hook so `git pull` works as expected in the submodule
   goal: end up with submodule appearing on the branch at the point in time the developer made the commit. could possibly do like this?:
     checkout git branch from manifest